CMHAAorg/cmhaa-website/site/content/contact.md

     padding_bottom: true
   - type: form
     form_id: contact
-    form_lead: Pease let us know how we may assist you.
-Complete the form below and we will be in touch.
+    form_lead: "Pease let us know how we may assist you by completing the form below. "
     form_description: >-
       If you'd like to receive updates from us, please provide your name and email in the newsletter sign-up form at the bottom of this page.
 We will